 - How do you handle drug and background screening?

-In the not-so-distant past, it was a given that third party recruiters and headhunters were expected to be thorough and diligent when qualifying candidates.
-While technology has created increased efficiency in many areas of recruiting, it has also brought about the introduction of vendor management systems, which exist to automate much of the recruiting process.
+In the not-so-distant past, it was a given that third-party recruiters and headhunters were expected to be thorough and diligent when qualifying candidates.
+While technology has increased efficiency in many recruiting areas, it has also introduced vendor management systems, which exist to automate much of the recruiting process.

-The unfortunate (and surely unintended) byproduct of this automation, however, is the creation of bad recruiting habits among firms who embrace this way of doing business.
-Specifically, vendor management systems promote quantity and speed over quality, which is the last thing a small business needs when it comes to recruiting and staffing.
+However, the unfortunate (and surely unintended) byproduct of this automation is the creation of lousy recruiting habits among firms that embrace this way of doing business.
+Specifically, vendor management systems promote quantity and speed over quality, which is the last thing a small business needs regarding recruiting and staffing.

-I can’t stress this enough: Drill down with your recruiter to find out what, exactly, happens before a candidate’s resume is presented for your consideration.
-As referenced in point #3 above, if your recruiter hesitates at all when responding to this question, run away immediately!
+I can’t stress this enough: Drill down with your recruiter to find out what happens before a candidate’s resume is presented for your consideration.
+As referenced in point #3 above, if your recruiter hesitates when responding to this question, run away immediately!

 - Do you trust your recruiter?